DiamondLightSource/cothread/docs/user/cothread.rst

 ..  class:: BaseServer(...)

-    Wrapped version of :class:`SocketServer.BaseServer` provided for
+    Wrapped version of :class:`socketserver.BaseServer` provided for
     completeness.
 User code will typically not use this class directly.